Enlarged Prostate In Dogs

 Simple and effective treatment for enlarged prostate in dogs

 The Parsemus Foundation sponsored a study by Dr. Raffaella Leoci (Italy) to investigate a non-invasive treatment in dogs with BPH.
 The method used in the study to treat dogs was pulsed electromagnetic field therapy (PEMF).
-PEMF is a noninvasive method that generates both an electrical and magnetic field and is used in orthopedics, neurology, and urology.
+PEMF is a noninvasive method that generates both an electrical and magnetic field (but no heat) and is used in orthopedics, neurology, and urology.
 It has been reported to have an anti-inflammatory effect and increases healing and blood circulation.
 The idea of using this method for BPH is to improve prostate blood flow and reduce the size of the prostate gland.

 Magcell Vetri